 Those sweet red berries don’t just taste good.
-They are good for you.
-Packed with vitamins, fiber and high levels of antioxidants, strawberries are among the top 20 fruits when it comes to antioxidant capacity and they are also a good source of manganese and potassium.
+They are good for you too.
+Packed with vitamins, fiber, and high levels of antioxidants, strawberries are among the top 20 fruits regarding antioxidant capacity and are also a good source of manganese and potassium.

-In this post we’ll break it down so you can start growing your own succulent strawberries in your Tower Garden.
+In this post, we’ll break it down so you can start growing your own Tower Garden Strawberries.

 What Type of Strawberries Should you Choose?

-June-bearing strawberries produce a single, but pretty large harvest of berries each year, in just a few short weeks in the early summer.
+These strawberries produce a single, but pretty large harvest of berries each year, in just a few short weeks in the early summer.
 For this reason, many gardeners in the Northern US and Canada prefer this type.
-However, as June bearing strawberries produce their first crop the second year after planting, you won’t see many Tower Gardeners growing this type of strawberry.
+However, as June-bearing strawberries produce their first crop the second year after planting, you won’t see many Tower Gardeners growing this type of strawberry from seed.

 Everbearing strawberries begin bearing at the same time as June bearers.
-The difference is, they will continue to produce providing conditions are favourable and temperatures are between 35-85 F. While overall production is a little lower, they will continue to set flower buds regardless of the number of hours of daylight.
+The difference is, they will continue to produce providing conditions are favorable and temperatures are between 35-85 F. While overall production is a little lower, they will continue to set flower buds regardless of the number of hours of daylight.
 They are also known as day-neutral because of this.
 The Albion Seedlings we have are Everbearing.
-Sign up to be notified when they are available.

 If you’re not sure which strawberry type or variety to grow, ask your local extension office for recommendations based on your area.